 Which home air filter should I choose for my family’s health?

 There are a variety of home air filters you can choose from.
-Allergy prevention is a big objective for many families to stay healthy.
+Allergy prevention is a high priority for many families to keep healthy.

 HEPA (High Efficiency Particulate Air) Home Air Filters